-Most people will start their journey into customization by adding a sequence of form selections or ‘product variations’ to a base product.
-If this isn't available out of the box, Custom Product Options apps will be used.
+You may have started your journey into the world of customization by adding a sequence of form selections or ‘product variations’ to a base product.
+If this isn't available out of the box with your Shopify theme, some may consider a class of apps called Custom Product Options apps.

-The customer can then make selections via these fields before a modified base product is finally added to the cart.
+This allows the customer to select these fields before adding the modified base product to the cart.

-The downside with these apps is they can quickly make the product page visually messy and cumbersome.
-This distracts the user and can reduce conversions.
-Most will not support conditional logic either (i.e. if this, then that).
+The downside of these apps is they can quickly make the product page look very messy and confuse the user, ultimately, reducing your conversions.
+Most will not support conditional logic either (i.e. if this selection is chosen, then show this).

-These apps also rarely integrate downstream into inventory, design, ordering, or fulfillment processes.
-So a lot of manual, back and forth communication between all the parties is required which absorbs business resources, ultimately making this an unprofitable endeavor.
+Finally, these apps rarely integrate downstream into inventory, design, ordering, and fulfillment processes.
+So a lot of manual, back and forth communication between all the parties is required which absorbs business resources.

 2 – Modified Product Options Apps

-We’ve noticed a lot of website owners experiment with various product options apps before they realize it doesn’t do something critical to their process.
-When this happens, they will consider the more advanced customizer apps or be tempted to go deep down the rabbit hole of custom-coded website development.
+A lot of website owners experiment with product options apps before they realize it doesn’t do something critical to the customization process.
+So the next class of product customization apps for Shopify will are modified product options apps or custom website development.

-Modifying the theme and template code of the website’s content management system (CMS) is often costly, messy, time-consuming and a nightmare for maintenance – requiring constant updates.
+Modifying the liquid theme files on Shopify is costly, messy, time-consuming and a nightmare for maintenance (requires constant updates).

-Both Product Options apps and Modified Product Options apps are not true customizations.
-They are not dynamic and more like a detailed product variant.
-However, they do the job for a lot of smaller eCommerce merchants..
+Product Options apps are not true customizer apps.
+They aren't dynamic However, they do the job for a lot of smaller eCommerce merchants..

 3 – 2D Product Customizers

-Dynamic customization in 2D is one of the most popular solutions.
-2D product customizers allow you to layer visuals on top of a default background product image in Shopify.
-For example, if the customer enters their name into a text field, this text will be shown via an overlay function on top of the product pictured in the background.
+Dynamic visual customization is one of the most popular solutions and most 2D product customizers will support this function.
+They allow you to layer custom visuals on top of a default background product image.
+A popular example of this is when a person's name is entered into a text field and this text is shown via an overlay on top of the background product picture.

-These 2D customization apps can work well for very simple or flat products where 3D visualization is less essential.
+2D customization apps tend to work well for very simple or flat products.
 T-shirts, posters, books, monogramming of wallets, etc.

-They have major drawbacks if the product shape is complex, customers are less unfamiliar with the product category, or it’s high cost or tactile.
-The final image can look distorted and unappealing which gives the wrong vibe to the customer.
+However, they have major drawbacks if the product shape is complex, or if customers are less unfamiliar with the product, or if the product is high cost or tactile.
+Using 2D customization means the final visual can look distorted and unappealing, giving the wrong vibe to the customer.

-The text will sit flat and not wrap around the sides of curved surfaces.
-The blending of the two layers will look unnatural and a ‘pasted’ feel.
+Text will sit flat and not wrap around the sides of curved surfaces.
+The blending of the two layers will look unnatural and ‘pasted’.

 4 – 3D Product Customizers